MadhavanKidambiVaradan/virtual-threads/README.md

 ## Contents
 * Two spring boot applications - one acts as Native Server and another acts as Gateway.
-Both have been committed using Virtual Threads but easy to comment out to disable Virtual Threads.
+<br> (Both have been committed using Virtual Threads but easy to comment out to disable Virtual Threads)

    * gateway-app
    * nativeserver-app